corda/corda-docs/content/en/docs/corda-enterprise/4.5/cordapps/state-persistence.md

 ### Restricted control of entity managers

-Corda restricts the functions available by the `EntityManager` returned by `withEntityManager` in order to prevent a flow's underlying database transaction from being tampered with, which would likely lead to errors within the flow.
+Corda restricts the functions available by the `EntityManager` returned by `withEntityManager`.
+This is to prevent a flow's underlying database transaction from being tampered with, which would likely lead to errors within the flow.

 The `withEntityManager` function provides an object that adheres to the `EntityManager` interface but with two differences: